 Lightly mix together ingredients with a whisk or fork.
 Note there may be a few lumps in the mixture.

+You’ll want to make sure to store this sink scrub in a cool dark place and away from children and mischievous pets.
+We keep ours in the cabinet next to the sink for easy nightly access.
 Keep in mind you’ll need to use the original mason jar lid (the solid one without holes) to store the sink scrub so it doesn’t absorb any other odors in your kitchen.

 Then shake the sink scrub into the sink.

-Allow to sit for a minute.
+Allow the lemongrass and lavender sink scrub to sit for a minute.

-Use a soft scour pad to gently scrub the sink.
+And use a soft scour pad to gently scrub the sink.

 The left side of the sink has not been scrubbed yet but check out the right side…super awesome, right?
+Hello, shiny and clean!